agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 	work at a government agency should be easier than pursuing a tenure track, which puts us at say roughly 60%.
 But being able to save an extra 400 lives [comes rarely.](http://allegedwisdom.blogspot.com/2017/03/the-story-of-lucky-economist.html) I weigh this at
 	20%.
-Seems high based on what I have read, but still.
+This amounts to `60% x 20% = 12%`.
+Seems high based on what I
+	have read, but still.
 So the total chance of pursuing an agency job with the rare chance, including getting into the top 20 universities is:

 		33% x 60% x 20% = 4%